 One of the biggest benefits of yoga is the way it improves flexibility.
 The stretching and movements have been proven to improve your range of motion.
 Yoga is low-impact, so you’ll gain flexibility slowly without becoming too sore.
 Plus, since you can modify many poses based on your current abilities, you can improve your flexibility starting from wherever you are… right now.

 Becoming more flexible may not be your end goal, but it’s still a great benefit to a regular yoga practice.
+Per Parade, yoga is one of the best exercises to strengthen your core.
+WIN!

 #4) Think about your breathing